Bosporus Water Tunnel: Commissioning and finance

 The tunnel was commissioned by the Ministry of Forest and Water Management and constructed by an international consortium of Russian and Turkish companies (Mosmetrostroy, ALKE and STFA).
 The Melen Water Supply Project was funded mainly by JBIC (Japanese Bank for International Cooperation) and partly by DSI (State Hydraulic Works).

 Construction

 There were two phases to the project: the underwater-tunnel phase and the land-tunnel phase.
-The underwater phase was done by the TBM (tunnel boring machine) method, and the land part by blasting.
-The TBM-drilling part of the project was complete in March 2009 and a ceremony was held, with the attendance of ministers, bureaucrats, Russian diplomats and Kadir Topbaş, the mayor of Istanbul.
+The underwater phase (3145 meters) was done by the TBM (tunnel boring machine) method, and the land part (2406 meters) by blasting.
+The TBM-drilling part of the project was completed in May 2009 and a ceremony was held, with the attendance of minister Prof. Dr. Veysel Eroğlu, bureaucrats, Russian diplomats and Kadir Topbaş, the mayor of Istanbul.
 The TBM is specially designed and constructed for this project by the German firm Herrenknecht, and is six metres in diameter.
 The average advancing speed of the TBM during the project was 8 m per day, with a maximum speed of 20.4 metres per day.
 After the tunneling works are finished, the tunnel is being lined by prefabricated concrete segments, after which come nine-metre-long steel pipes with an inside diameter of four metres.